MartinEesmaa/VVCEasy/VVC.md

 Versatile Video Codec binaries has available two tools for you to choose.

+It supports Windows, macOS, Linux, BSD-like, Haiku OS, Android, iOS (library only with new app or non-signed binary executable on jailbroken device), Oracle Solaris & WebAssembly for some VVC tools.

 ## Fraunhofer HHI (vvenc/vvdec)

 Fraunhofer HHI VVC binaries is just standard easy tool, which allows to encode & decode with arguments and also encodes good quality for slow preset, but it may be slow...

 * C++14 programming language
-* Supports Windows, macOS, Linux, BSD, Android, iOS (library only with new app or non-signed binary executable on jailbroken device) & WebAssembly.
-* SIMDE: SCALAR, SSE4.1, SSE4.2, AVX, AVX2 & AVX512 (unsupported yet).
-NEON, NEON_RDM, SVE & SVE2 (arm only) and WASM (Web browsers only).
+* SIMDE: SCALAR, SSE4.1, SSE4.2, AVX, AVX2 (PC only).
+NEON, NEON_RDM, SVE & SVE2 (ARM only) and WASM (Web browsers only).
 * Faster depends speeding up for newer computer machine of CPUs.
 * Presets can be used from faster to slower.
 * Includes advanced tool of encode (vvencFFapp)
 * Two-pass control of bitrate is only allowed.
 * Default encoding pixel format is 10-bit.
-* For decoding, it can output to YUV, Y4M or pipe.
+* For decoding, it can output to YUV, Y4M, PYUV or pipe.
 * Lossless encoding (only for vvencFFapp with CostMode argument)

 Old screenshots in 2021 of three desktop operating systems: